JoANeS86/ML-on-Google-Cloud/notes.md

 Lastly, if you plan to use **Google Cloud credentials** during training, you can manage them with **application default credentials (ADC)** or a specific **service account key**.
 For large Docker images (up to 5TB), be mindful of upload time and authentication limits.

+### REFINE NEXT!!!:

+---

+This lesson explains **hyperparameter tuning** and how **Vertex AI Vizier** helps optimize machine learning models more efficiently.
+While models learn from data automatically, their performance depends heavily on user-defined **hyperparameters** such as learning rate, optimizer settings, number of epochs, and network architecture.
+Choosing good values can significantly improve model accuracy and generalization.

+The lesson contrasts three tuning approaches:

+* **Grid search** exhaustively tests all parameter combinations but is slow and expensive.
+* **Random search** samples combinations randomly, making it faster but less thorough.
+* **Bayesian optimization** uses results from previous trials to guide future ones, focusing on promising regions of the parameter space and reducing wasted computation.

+Vertex AI Vizier supports all three methods, with **Bayesian optimization as the default**, making it the most efficient option in both time and resource usage.

+Vizier works as a **black-box optimization service**, meaning it can tune hyperparameters for models built with any framework, as long as the training code reports a target metric (such as validation accuracy).
+In the example, a custom containerized TensorFlow model is tuned for learning rate, optimizer momentum, and number of neurons.
+Vizier runs multiple trials, evaluates model performance, and identifies the best hyperparameter configuration based on the chosen optimization metric.

+Overall, the lesson shows how Vertex AI Vizier simplifies and automates hyperparameter tuning, enabling faster convergence to high-quality models while minimizing unnecessary training runs.